Bundles

 - re-run analysis after model or threshold changes

-Review detections and measurements
+Review recordings and events

-- review observations and overlays
+- review events and overlays for the selected recordings

 Bundle management